theoportlock/workforce/README.md

 binadder
 Removes the rightmost element of an array, shuffles the information down towards that empty space and adds a new input node

-binminuser
-opposite of binadder - not started yet

-basechanger1
-converts bitarray into a single decimal representing the full array's value

 basechanger
 converts bitarray into a single binary representing the full array's value

-comb1
-old attempt to find combinations in group, rather than binary, order

 comb2
-finds combinations but puts an incorrect empty bit at start of bitarray - to fix
+returns a bitarray of all combinations of an input bitarray.
+Puts an incorrect empty bit at start of bitarray - to fix

 comb
-finds combinations and outputs decimals of active combinations
+same as comb2 but broken

 entropy
-works like combinations finder but finds all possible correlations
+works like combinations finder but finds all pairs of active nodes

-inreader
-opens file and returns a bitarray of contents

 packer
 returns decimal array of active nodes counting from the left